This guide provides all required setup steps to start using Vision.

 There are multiple options for authentication, but it is recommended that you use service accounts for authentication and access control.
 A service account provides credentials for applications, as opposed to end-users.
 Projects own their service accounts.
 You can create many service accounts for a project.
 For more information, see Service accounts.

-When calling an API, GCP requires the calling identity (any applicable person, entity, or process and their defined attributes) to have the appropriate permissions.
+When calling an API, Google Cloud requires the calling identity (any applicable person, entity, or process and their defined attributes) to have the appropriate permissions.
 You can grant permissions by granting roles to a service account.
-For more information, see the Cloud Identity and Access Management documentation.
+For more information, see the Identity and Access Management (IAM) documentation.

 For the purpose of trying the Vision API, you can use the Project > Owner role in steps below.
 The Project > Owner role grants the service account full permission to resources in your project.
 If your service account does not require full permissions, you specify a more restrictive role using the Cloud Console.
 For a list of roles and permissions, see IAM permissions reference.
 For information on managing permissions using IAM roles, see granting roles to service accounts.